Made for Adult Ice Skaters

 What to Expect as a Beginner

-Your first time on figure skates will feel nothing like recreational skating in hockey skates or rental skates at a public session.
+Your first time on figure skates will feel nothing like recreational skating in hockey skates or rental skates.
 Figure skate blades have a toe pick at the front — those jagged teeth — and a curved rocker along the bottom.
 They're designed for edges, turns, spins, and jumps, not just cruising in a straight line.
 This means they feel less stable at first but infinitely more capable once you learn how to use them.

-In your first few sessions, expect your ankles to hurt.
-Not injury-pain — just the kind of fatigue that comes from using muscles and stabilizers you've never used before.
+In your first few sessions, expect your ankles to ache.
+Not injury-pain — just the kind of fatigue that comes from using stabilizer muscles you've never used before.
 Expect your feet to feel weird in stiff boots.
 Expect to grip the boards.
 Expect to take tiny, tentative steps and wonder how anyone moves fast on these things.

 Finding a Rink

 Google "ice rink near me" or "figure skating lessons [your city]" and you'll likely find more options than you expected.
-In the U.S., the U.S. Figure Skating website has a club finder that lists member clubs by state — many of these clubs run Learn to Skate programs with adult-specific classes.
-Skating Club of every major city usually has an adult program.
+The U.S. Figure Skating website has a club finder that lists member clubs by state — many run Learn to Skate programs with adult-specific classes.

 When you find a rink, visit first.
 Watch a public session.
 See if they post a schedule for adult skate times, freestyle sessions, or adult group lessons.
 Talk to the front desk.
 Ask if they have instructors who specialize in adult beginners.
 The vibe of a rink matters — you want somewhere that feels welcoming, not intimidating.